San Juan, Metro Manila

-San Juan, officially the City of San Juan (Lungsod ng San Juan), is a highly urbanized city in the National Capital Region of the Philippines.
+San Juan, officially the City of San Juan (Lungsod ng San Juan), is a Component city in the National Capital Region of the Philippines.
 According to the 2024 census, it has a population of 134,312 people.
 It is located in Metro Manila's approximate geographical center, and is the country's smallest city by land area.

 The city is known historically for the site of the first battle of the Katipunan, the organization which led the 1896 Philippine Revolution against the Spanish Empire.
 Notable landmarks today such as the Pinaglabanan Shrine and heritage homes are located in the city.
 Other locations include Greenhills and Santolan Town Plaza, making the city a major shopping hub with a range of upscale, boutique, and bargain retail.

 Etymology

 "San Juan" is a contraction of the city's traditional name of San Juan del Monte (lit.
 'Saint John of the Mountain').
 As with many other places in the Philippines, the name combines a patron saint and a toponym; in this case, Saint John the Baptist with the hilly terrain and relatively higher elevation compared to surrounding areas.

 The city's ceremonial name is Dakilang Lungsód ng San Juan (lit.
 'Great City of San Juan').